-- 1. Log on to the NVIDIA Enterprise Support (https://nvid.nvidia.com/dashboard/) site. - 2.
-Click the Announcements tab to locate the download links for the DGX A100 software image. - Download the ISO image and its checksum file and save them to your local disk.
-The ISO image is also available in an archive file.
-If you download the archive file, be sure to extract the ISO image before proceeding.
+- 1. Log on to the NVIDIA Enterprise Support site. - 2.
+Click the Announcements tab to locate the download links for the DGX A100 software image. - 3.
+Download the ISO image and its checksum file and save them to your local disk.